 Somatostatin also restricts ghrelin release, as well as many other hormones released from the digestive tract.

 Ghrelin levels increase after dieting, which may explain why diet-induced weight loss can be difficult to maintain.
 One would expect higher levels in people with obesity.
-However, ghrelin levels are usually lower in people with higher body weight compared to lean people which suggests ghrelin is not a cause of obesity, although there is a suggestion that obese people are actually more sensitive to the hormone.
+However, ghrelin levels are usually lower in people with higher body weight compared with lean people, which suggests ghrelin is not a cause of obesity; although there is a suggestion that obese people are actually more sensitive to the hormone.
 However, more research is needed to confirm this.

 Prader-Willi syndrome is a genetic disease in which patients have severe obesity, extreme hunger and learning difficulties.
 Unlike more common forms of obesity, circulating ghrelin levels are high in Prader-Willi syndrome patients and start before the development of obesity.
 This suggests that ghrelin may contribute to their increased appetite and body weight.